jootan19/twitterbot/readme.txt

 [12jun2017 - ramblingcogsbot created]

+[UPDATE 29 JUN 2017]
+@ramblingcogsbot is no longer online..this repo is no longer being updated either….

+head to @VisionSciBots for a working twitter bot ——————————————

 first attempt at twitter bots. #dontexpecttoomuch

-exists at twitter handle: @VisionSciBot

 not hosted online [yet?]